-I can only assume they are recommending it because they would rather people use Calgon tablets and be more likely to keep their washing machines free of limescale (and working) due to the fact so many people don’t use enough detergent even if it’s only effective for a small percentage of their customers.
+Of course recommending any product to all new customers is likely to be a commercial arrangement, but I can only assume they are recommending it because they would rather people use Calgon tablets and be more likely to keep their washing machines free of limescale (and working) due to the fact so many people don’t use enough detergent.

-There are people who claim to have used good quality detergent and always used the right amount but still have limescale problems in their washing machines.
-This is highly relevant to this subject and appears to contradict some of the advice in this article.
-There’s no way of knowing how accurate this anecdotal evidence is but in the interests of balance here’s a link to one such case – Limescale
+Some people do indeed suffer from problems caused by limescale and I occasionally come across people who claim to have used good quality detergent and always used the right amount but still have limescale problems in their washing machines.
+This appears to contradict some of the advice in this article.
+There’s no way of knowing how accurate their anecdotal evidence is but in the interests of balance here’s a link to one such case – Limescale

 Fixed-price repairs, Pay monthly, Repair & protect your whole appliance..